StarRocks/demo/MiscDemo/connect/nodejs/README.md

 	2. node app.js

 # What can this demo do:
-	This is a nodejs demo for doris client, you can test basic function such as connection, CRUD of your doris.
+	This is a nodejs demo for StarRocks client, you can test basic function such as connection, CRUD of your StarRocks.